Teeth Going Yellow: Understanding Tooth Discoloration Causes and Effective Solutions

 Over-the-counter whitening strips and gels

-Over-the-counter trays are Stock trays that don’t fit every mouth, while customized trays the dentist gives fit perfectly well.
+Over-the-counter trays are one-size-fits-all and don’t fit every mouth, while customized trays, which the dentist gives, fit perfectly well.

 These trays contain carbamide peroxide or hydrogen peroxide and are applied at home by the patient with special concentrations prescribed by the dentist.